PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 92894c... some long string should appear here
 ```

 4. Copy the group's submission into your folder.
 Replace `assignmentName` with the assignment name (e.g. `Autocomplete`; may have differing capitalization).
+Note that using tab completion may result in the `$` being escaped with a `\`.
+Remove the `\` if this happens.

 ```
 $ cp -pr ~/$ROOT_DIR/assignmentName/submissions/$SUBMISSION_HASH ./$SUBMISSION_HASH